HarringtonTom/YouTube-Bot/README.md

     cd YouTube-Bot
     sudo nano config.json

-Edit it however you want, but make sure to change 'user'.
+Edit it however you want, **but make sure to change 'user'.** Also I recommend setting privacy to "Private" during testing.

     {
         "API_name": "youtube",